 Taking turns on the front.

-Try to do only 2 or 3 miles on the front, (less if you are not so fit) then change, that way every rider gets a turn without overdoing it.
-It also ensures that the group stays together as the rider at the back is constantly changing.
+- Try to do only a mile or less on the front, (less if you are not so fit) then change, that way every rider gets a turn without overdoing it.
+It also ensures that the group stays together as the rider at the back is constantly changing

 - It is required that every member shall make sure that their bike is in good working order before each ride.
 In particular make sure your brakes work effectively and that your tyres are not wearing thin, worn tyres cause unnecessary punctures and a potential hazard in a fast-moving group.